Nexosis/nexosis.github.io/_guides/Regression.md

 ```
 The Nexosis API will then go and figure out the best model to build for the data source and target you have identified.
 We'll build several different models with different algorithms and compare the results for you in order to pick the best one.
 #### Model Session Results
 A model training session can last for a while so we don't return results right away.
-The initial call does however return a SessionId which you can use to check the status of your session by occassionally making a call to the 'get session' endpoint
+The initial call does however return a SessionId which you can use to check the status of your session by occasionally making a call to the 'get session' endpoint
 ```
 https://ml.nexosis.com/v1/sessions/{your session id}
 ```